exasol/cloudwatch-adapter/README.md

 ## Known Bugs

 * In case your Exasol database uses a timezone with time-shift as `DBTIMEZONE`, this adapter will **not report** the hour when the time is shifted back, since Exasol stores the statistics entries in the `DBTIMEZONE` and by that, the log entries are ambiguous in that hour (see [#2](https://github.com/exasol/cloudwatch-adapter/issues/2)).
+* Due to a bug in SAM we can not publish the app with a retry count set to 0.
+This can lead to duplicate reported data if the Lambda fails after reporting some points and EventBridge triggers it again (see [#21](https://github.com/exasol/cloudwatch-adapter/issues/21)).

 ## Additional Information